-If our common stock is delisted by NASDAQ, our common stock may be eligible to trade on the OTC Bulletin Board or another over-the-counter market.
-Any such alternative would likely result in it being more difficult for us to raise additional capital through the public or private sale of equity securities and for investors to dispose of, or obtain accurate quotations as to the market value of, the common stock and could result in a decrease in the trading price of our common stock.
+If the Company's common stock is delisted by Nasdaq, the common stock may be eligible to trade on the OTC Bulletin Board or another over-the-counter market.
+Any such alternative would likely result in it being more difficult for the Company to raise additional capital through the public or private sale of equity securities and for investors to dispose of, or obtain accurate quotations as to the market value of, the common stock and could result in a decrease in the trading price of our common stock.
 In addition, there can be no assurance that the common stock would be eligible for trading on any such alternative exchange or markets.

-At the time of issuance of the condensed consolidated financial statements for the period ended June 30, 2019, the Company concluded that there is substantial doubt regarding the Company's ability to continue as a going concern for the twelve months from the date of issuance of the condensed consolidated financial statements.
-The financial information and the condensed consolidated financial statements included in this filing have been prepared on a basis that assumes that we will continue as a going concern, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
+At the time of issuance of the condensed consolidated financial statements for the period ended March 31, 2020, the Company concluded that there is substantial doubt regarding the Company's ability to continue as a going concern for the twelve months from the date of filing of this quarterly report on Form 10-Q. The financial information and the condensed consolidated financial statements included in this filing have been prepared on a basis that assumes that we will continue as a going concern, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 This financial information and these financial statements do not include any adjustments that may result from an unfavorable outcome of this uncertainty.
-Our ability to continue as a going concern is dependent upon our ability to successfully secure sources of financing and ultimately achieve profitable operations
+Our ability to continue as a going concern is dependent upon our ability to successfully secure sources of financing and ultimately achieve profitable operations.